A-Knee09/dotfiles/README.md

 cd ~/dotfiles
 ```
 >[!IMPORTANT]
-> - Make sure you create a backup of your existing configs first before replacing them
-> - If you are using [Jakoolit Hyprland script](https://github.com/JaKooLit/Arch-Hyprland) already you can copy paste these files, however backup is still recommended.
-> - If you have your own independent rice, you'll need to tweak some configs.
-For example the rofi and waybar ones use wallust for color sync with wallpaper, whereas some configs like kitty can be directly pasted.
+> - Use these files only as a reference for your own configs.
+DO NOT COPY PASTE THEM DIRECTLY
+> - The orignal script belongs to [Jakoolit](https://github.com/JaKooLit/Arch-Hyprland).
+If you have the script already, copy pasting lines where imports are'nt required should work

 # Screenshots